"We are the Point of the Sword"

 Our goal is the deployment of crisis and transitional resources and facilities across the region, creating a network of outreach cells that can respond to social concerns with an appropriate complement of resources.
 By linking with other like-minded organizations to pool resources we expand our reach and effectiveness.
 We can create a greater impact on those social concerns that plague our nation when we create smart social innovations that are comprehensive and proficient.
 Our focus is to avoid service redundancy by coordinating outreach systems with other community entities.

 Our capital vision is the deployment of a state-of-the-art multifamily facility with a capacity of 250 beds.
-This is not a shelter, rather a transitional clearing house capable of triaging a myriad of social and transitional concerns.
+This is not a shelter, but rather a transitional clearing house capable of triaging a myriad of social and transitional concerns.
 This facility would also house an internet cafe, a conference hall, and a commercial kitchen.
-This facility in addition to five transitional facilities in every ministry hub across the region would afford us a command response to homelessness, displacement, and other social concerns like domestic violence, substance abuse, returning citizen reentry, human trafficking and other social anomalies.
+This facility in addition to five transitional facilities in every ministry hub across the region would afford us a command response to homelessness, displacement, and other social concerns like domestic violence, substance abuse, returning citizen reentry, human trafficking, and other social anomalies.

 Our Projects & Services